-ENI, which was created in 1953, is Gazprom Group’s main partner on the Italian market.
-The company’s corporate structure has three business divisions: Exploration & Production, Gas & Power, and Refining & Marketing.
-Gas purchases and sales are made by ENI Gas & Power S.p.A., which is a part of the second division.
+ENI, founded in 1953, is Gazprom Group’s main partner in the Italian market.
+The company’s corporate structure has three business units: Exploration & Production, Gas & Power, and Refining & Marketing.
+Gas purchases and sales are handled by ENI Gas & Power S.p.A., part of the second unit.
 Gazprom Group supplies natural gas under three long-term contracts with ENI.

-Gas is also exported to other companies operating in the Italian market, such as Sinergie Italiane, Axpo Trading AG, ERG, and AEE MME Energy.
+Gas is also exported to other companies operating in the Italian market, such as Sinergie Italiane, Axpo Trading AG, ERG, and AEMME Linea Energie.

-Besides, Russian gas is delivered to Italy through subsidiaries JSC Promgaz (which was created on a parity basis by Gazprom and ENI in June 1993) and PremiumGaz (created in 2008 jointly with A2A S.p.A. and Iride S.p.A).
+In addition, Russian gas is delivered to Italy through subsidiaries JSC Promgaz (established on a parity basis by Gazprom and ENI in June 1993; Gazprom bought out ENI’s stake in late 2011) and PremiumGaz (established in 2008 with A2A S.p.A. and Iride S.p.A).

 Gazprom/Gazprom Export signed a Strategic Partnership Agreement with ENI on November 14, 2006.
-As a result, since April 1, 2007, Gazprom Group has also been able to make direct Russian gas deliveries to the Italian market through the ENI company’s concession of its TAG gas pipeline capacities and gas volumes to Gazprom Export — about 3 billion cubic meters.
-Delivery volumes reached its maximum of 3 billion cubic meters per year by 2010.
+As a result, since April 1, 2007, Gazprom Group has also been able to supply Russian gas directly to the Italian market through the ENI company’s concession of its TAG gas pipeline capacities and gas volumes, around 3 bcm, to Gazprom Export.